-A person filing for divorce in Arizona must have a marriage that is valid in the state where the parties were married and not violate any Arizona laws against a marriage between family members.
+We want to discuss the seven documents you need to file for divorce in Arizona.
+First, a person filing for divorce in Arizona must have a marriage that is valid in the state where the parties were married and not violate any Arizona laws against marriage between family members.
 Either you or your spouse must also have been a resident of Arizona for at least ninety days prior to filing for divorce.

 If you or your spouse has been a resident in Arizona for less than ninety days, you may file a Petition for Legal Separation and later convert that Petition to a Petition for Dissolution of Marriage after 90 days have passed.
 You would typically file for divorce in the Superior Court in the county in which you or your spouse resides.

-Filing the Petition for Dissolution of Marriage in Arizona
+Filing the Original Petition for Dissolution of Marriage

-If you are eligible to file for divorce in Arizona, you will need to complete several documents that are filed with the Petition for Dissolution of Marriage.
+If you are eligible to file for divorce in Arizona, you will need to complete several legal documents.
+These legal documents are filed with the Petition for Dissolution of Marriage.
 The Petition for Dissolution of Marriage would contain your allegations in support of your request to get a divorce in Arizona.
 You would need to allege the marriage is “irretrievably broken with no reasonable prospect of reconciliation”.

 You do not need to include why your marriage is “irretrievably broken with no reasonable prospect of reconciliation”, such as infidelity, substance abuse, or domestic violence, you only have to allege it is irretrievably broken.

 You also need to include allegations that you and your spouse have children born during the marriage if you have children.
 If the children were born before your marriage, you would have to allege the Father is the biological father of the children and a Declaratory Judgement of Paternity should be entered.

 The Court can order genetic testing to establish paternity in a divorce.
 A presumption exists that a spouse is the Fathe of the children if DNA testing shows a 95% or greater probability of paternity.